keystonejs/keystone-5/packages/create-keystone-5-app/README.md

 missing or have incorrect values.

 > **Note:** By the time this documentation was written, `yarn create` was not working
-> because the CLI arguments were not passed to the `create-keystone-app` script.
+> because the CLI arguments were not passed to the `create-keystone-5-app` script.

 ### Arguments